 Did you know that there are a TON of Thanksgiving foods you can make or prep ahead of time to save on time and stress?!
 Make your pies a few weeks in advance and freeze them (minus the pumpkin pies, they don't thaw well, unfortunately).
 Put your stuffing together a day or two before and stick it in the fridge until you're ready to pull it out and bake it on Turkey Day.
 If you want more of these awesome tips, then be sure to check out our make-ahead Thanksgiving food post!

-COME UP WITH A THAWING SCHEDULE
+CREATE A THAWING SCHEDULE

 If you're working with frozen foods, such as turkey or rolls, make sure you give them enough time to thaw all the way before you need them!
-A good rule of thumb for thawing a frozen turkey is to allow it 24 hours for every 5 pounds.
-That could be two or three days that it's thawing in the fridge!
+A good rule of thumb for thawing a frozen turkey is to allow it 24 hours for every five pounds.
+It could be two or three days that it's thawing in the fridge!
 Pretty much anything else needs two days to thaw in the fridge, like turkey stock, gravy, pies, rolls, and soup.

-COME UP WITH A COOKING SCHEDULE
+CREATE A COOKING SCHEDULE

 This is definitely key for maintaining a low stress level on Thanksgiving!
 Look at your list of all of the food that needs oven space and figure out what needs to go in when so it's all ready when it's time to eat.